watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 Create a new, empty assistant that you can use to test this starter kit.
 For more information, see [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).

-## Example 1: Connect your assistant to a watsonx language model via custom extensions
+## Example 1: Connect your assistant to Watson Discovery and watsonx tech preview language model via custom extensions

 Before you upload the sample action for this starter kit, you first need to configure two custom extensions: [watsonx tech preview](../language-model-watsonx-tech-preview/README.md) and [Watson Discovery](../watson-discovery/README.md).